Chapter 6

 knowledge that our loving Father is in charge.

-can be against us?
-He who did not spare His own Son, but
+who can be against us?
+He who did not spare His own Son,

-delivered Him up for us all, how shall He not with Him also
+but delivered Him up for us all, how shall He not with Him

-freely give us all things?
-Who shall bring a charge against
+also freely give us all things?
+Who shall bring a charge

 condemns?
 It is Christ who died, and furthermore is also